airbytehq/airbyte/docs/integrations/sources/sharetribe.md

 # Sharetribe

-This is the setup guide for the Sharetribe source connector which ingests data from the sharetribe integrations API.
+This is the guide for the Sharetribe source connector which ingests data from the sharetribe integrations API.
 Sharetribe is a no code marketplace builder tool.
+The important streams are `listings` and `transactions`.
+Except for the `marketplace` endpoint, all the streams support incremental sync.

+## Prerequisites

 The source supports a number of API changes.
-For more information, checkout the website https://www.sharetribe.com/

-This source uses the OAuth configuration for handling requests.
+For more information, checkout the website https://www.sharetribe.com/ This source uses the OAuth configuration for handling requests.

+Once you create an account, log in and navigate to your sharetribe console.
+In the sidebar, under the `Advanced` section, click on `Application` to create an application.
-A client_ID and client_secret is required along with a refresh_token in order to setup a connection.
+A client_ID and client_secret is required in order to setup a connection.
+Note down these credientials.
-You will need to create an application to obtain the client credientials.
 For more details about the API, check out https://www.sharetribe.com/api-reference/integration.html

 ## Set up the Adjust source connector